SaiKumarMalve/Gator-News/Sprint4.md

 3. We have added unit test cases for few functionalities.
 4. /*postman*/

-# Frontend:
-1. Have written Unit Test Cases using JEST for all the un-covered and newly developed components and pages.
-2. Did Cypress Testing for the new features that have been added.
-3. Did Styling changes to enhance the look and feel of User Interfaces.
-4. Resolved Bug's for the features which were not working.
-5. Have made few REST Endpoint changes to host the application.

 * ***Link to API Documentation***: https://uflorida-my.sharepoint.com/:w:/g/personal/saikumar_malve_ufl_edu/Ec3aXKEQioVDtZ4B1u-44EEBdyqKsbeOWPcsdxbbxFbiOA?e=fvYtN5
 * **Postman Documentation:** https://documenter.getpostman.com/view/19235697/UVktqZ3q
 * ***Link to Project board:*** <br />